bnvk/River/IDEAS.md

 River (working name) is communication / collaboration app similar Slack that is open source that uses open protocols like IRC & Jabber underneath as well as self hosted (users signup at hosted-version.com).
 This allows an insane degree of interoperability with existing social graphs all in a beautiful user interface.

-What's unique is that River treats email as an async offline fallback for sending batches chat messages to an offline contact not just as a "notification" but a native messaging format.
+What's unique with River is that it aims to treat email as an async offline fallback for sending batches of chat messages to an offline contact not just as a "notification" but a native messaging format.
 Additionally, this means supporting normal email messaging of contacts only available via email.

 The key here is to blur the lines between chat and email so that conversations can seamlessly ratchet between the two protocols depending on need and context, while never sacrificing a seamless experience for the River user who gains impeccable archiving, search and rich media integration.